 Bristol based founder of Botanical Inks, Artist/Designer Babs Behan uses natural pigments & materials to make biologically nutritious designs as part of an eco-centric creative process.

-Botanical Inks forage native, British plant-based materials and create colourfast textile dyes without the use of synthetic chemicals or metals.
+Botanical Inks prioritise using local heritage plant dyes and materials to create colourfast textiles without the use of toxic synthetic chemicals or heavy metals.

-Babs Behan is responsible for co-producing the Bristol Cloth project, along with Emma Hague from the Bristol Textile Quarter.
+Babs Behan is responsible for producing the Bristol Cloth project.

-Botanical Inks will create a range of naturally-dyed yarns to complement the beautiful un-dyed fleece colours supplied by Fernhill Fleece.
+Botanical Inks create naturally-dyed yarns, to complement the beautiful un-dyed fleece colours supplied by Fernhill Fleece.

 Bristol Weaving Mill: Franki Brewer and Juliet Bailey